jronn/concurrency-challenge/README.md

     * Bonus task; What happens if you remove `volatile` in `DangerousAgeCache`?
 If you test it, make sure you understand the outcome

 Now, when you sorted out all of the above, your mission is to create a new implementation of the `AgeCache` interface *WITHOUT* the `synchronized` keyword.
-Hint: [https://www.baeldung.com/java-concurrent-locks](`java.util.concurrent.locks.Lock` implementations).
+Hint: [java.util.concurrent.locks.Lock implementations](https://www.baeldung.com/java-concurrent-locks) are handy here.

-As usual we will have a meeting and go through the code.
+As usual there will be a meeting to go through the code.